-Although emotions may run high at times, because grief is grief and loss is loss, each party generally respects the other and the process moves forward.
-Divorcing a high conflict individual is an entirely different animal.
-Add children to the mix, and it gets much much worse.
+Although emotions may run high at times, because grief is grief and loss is loss, each party generally respects the other, and the process moves forward.
+Divorcing a high-conflict individual is an entirely different animal.
+Add children to the mix, and it gets much, much worse.
 The stakes get higher.

-In a high conflict divorce (HCD), one party may have the same goals as in a more typical divorce, but the other is playing by an entirely different set of rules, working toward an entirely different goal.
+In a high-conflict divorce (HCD), one party may have the same goals as in a typical divorce, but the other is playing by an entirely different set of rules, working toward an entirely different goal.
 That goal is winning.
 Not, how do we make this fair or what’s best for the kids, but winning.
 And often, it’s winning at any cost.
-Instead of cooperation these cases are often characterized by lies, bullying, blame, manipulation, and the use of children as weapons or pawns.
+Instead of cooperation, these cases are often characterized by lies, bullying, blame, manipulation, and the use of children as weapons or pawns.
 Instead of fairness, this process may be characterized by chaos and covert aggression.
 (Definition of covert aggression: calculating, using underhanded means to get what they want or manipulate the response of others while keeping their aggressive intentions under cover).
 The courtroom becomes a war room and while one person fights for fairness, the other fights to protect their image.
 Abuse seen during the relationship typically escalates after separation or divorce.

-What even is a high conflict individual (HCI)?
+What even is a high-conflict individual (HCI)?
 A high conflict individual may be someone with Borderline Personality Disorder, Narcissistic Personality Disorder (or have strong narcissistic “high notes” as the brilliant Dr. Ramani Durvusala says), or other Cluster B Personality Disorder.
 For our purposes here, we will focus on the most common, a Narcissistic individual with Narcissistic Personality Disorder.

 Their exclamations always make just enough sense to make another doubt his or her gut hunch that they’re being taken advantage of.
 It’s hard to think clearly when someone has you emotionally unnerved.

-In life in general, and particularly in a divorce setting, a HCI has one goal: to win.
-And, the end always justifies the means.
-They know right from wrong but won’t let that stand in the way of getting what they want….In his book, WOLF IN SHEEP’S CLOTHING, George K Simon states “They (narcissists) deceive themselves and others about what they’re really doing info.
-They have uniquely impaired consciousness...they can be cunning, and sometimes ruthless, they use a variety of manipulative tactics, not only to get what they want, but also to avoid seeing themselves or being seen by others as the kind of people that they really are”.
-Image management is a top priority.
+“They (narcissists) deceive themselves and others about what they’re really doing.
+They have uniquely impaired consciousness... they can be cunning, and sometimes ruthless, they use a variety of manipulative tactics, not only to get what they want, but also to avoid seeing themselves or being seen by others as the kind of people that they really are.”

 My jaw dropped when I first came upon this information.
-To experience something that feels like being thrown off of a cliff in a snow globe and have no idea what is EVEN HAPPENING, and then to see it all laid out neatly in a predictable pattern ON THE INTERNET is mind boggling.
+To experience something that feels like being thrown off of a cliff in a snow globe and have no idea what is EVEN HAPPENING, and then to see it all laid out neatly in a predictable pattern ON THE INTERNET is mind-boggling.

 “He has called me every name in the book.
 When I’m trying to find a certain email, I’ll search words like bitch or whore”